KatKmiotek/web_dev_classes/module-2/notes.md

 </select>
 ```
 - `type="email"` ensures the input is a valid email address.
+- `type="number"` ensures valid number is provided as an input.
 - `select` creates a dropdown menu with options.

 ### 6. Buttons